pinders/nuxt-workshop/README.md

 # Handling events
 ## Tasks
 - Make the navigation drawer toggleable.
-- Add a dialog for adding notes that opens when a button is clicked.
+- Add an `add-dialog.vue` component that shows a dialog for adding notes when a button is clicked.